madeleineforbes/gwenbell.com/content.md

 <h3>Mashups: We've seen this before</h3>

-A decade ago photographers started going this route with the creative commons licenses.
-These licenses say (depending on the license level) take this photograph and do what you will with it.
+A decade ago photographers started using creative commons licenses.
+Some of these licenses say _take this photograph and do what you will with it_.

-It resulted in an uptick in creativity and sharing in the photography world.
+That's resulted in an uptick in creativity and sharing in the photography world.

-Open source has been around for years, but I just started getting into it in the last two.
 I like remixing code.
-I enjoy cloning down repos to just take a peek at what's going on under the hood.
+I enjoy cloning down repos to peek at what's going on under the hood.
 I get to see the inner workings of some of the minds with which I'm most aligned.

 According to my [open source report card](http://osrc.dfm.io/gwenbell), that includes Substack, TJ Holowaychuk and Ev Bogue.
 I consider myself in good company.

-*

-We see this in the rap community.
-A few years ago I got really into this guy Girl Talk.
-He's still around.
-He mashes up songs to make something entirely new.
-But the core of each song he uses is in there.
-He wouldn't exist without the performers who came before him.
+In addition to tech and photography, we see this in the rap community.
+Girl Talk mashes up songs to make something entirely new.
+Still, the _core_ of each song he uses is in there.
+Girl Talk wouldn't exist without the performers who came before him.

 He doesn't exist without his predecessors.

 We don't exist without each other.
 In no place is this more obvious than open source.

-<h3>It's too hard.</h3>
+<h3>Response: It's too hard.</h3>

 Those of you many years into your yoga practice, do you remember your first day on the mat?
 I remember my first yoga class, and I didn't even have a mat.
 It was hilarious.
 Hilarious because I had no idea what was going on, nor why I would continue to do it.
 Let alone how it would impact my life or the lives of those around me.